-Prevention of fetal alcohol spectrum disorder should be given a larger role in the development of alcohol policies.
+Prevention of fetal alcohol spectrum disorder should be a more prominent role in developing alcohol policies.

 Research on the incidence and prevalence of fetal alcohol spectrum disorder should be coordinated within and between countries to guide prevention efforts and set benchmarks to measure the success of specific approaches to prevention.

 Diagnosis of the full range of disorders needs expertise that is not present in most countries.
-International collaboration in diagnosis of fetal alcohol spectrum disorder should therefore be encouraged as a major step to build diagnostic capacity and link this knowledge to primary and secondary prevention.
+International collaboration in the diagnosis of fetal alcohol spectrum disorder should therefore be encouraged as a major step to building diagnostic capacity and linking this knowledge to primary and secondary prevention.

 Broad-based policy initiatives and actions at different levels of every society are urgently needed to encourage abstinence from alcohol during pregnancy and to prevent fetal alcohol spectrum disorder.

 To view the full Edmonton Charter (in English) click here.
 You can read it online or download your own copy.

 Additional Translations of the Edmonton Charter are available:

 International Charter on the Prevention of Fetal Alcohol Spectrum Disorder (Chinese)